 Selects the customer wired input, where X is the input number.
-See Table 5.6 below, for a description of available values.
+See Table 5.6 on the next page , for a description of available values.

-Customer Input \boldsymbol{X} Active When
+Customer Input X Active When

 Selects when the input triggers an event.
 Options are:

 - Opened: Events are triggered when the contacts across the corresponding RAD terminal strip are open. - Closed: Events are triggered when the contacts across the corresponding RAD terminal strip are closed.